SecureExchanges/SecureExchangesSDK/README.md

 ### SandBox

 If you use the sandbox "preview", you must specify the file Handler and the SEMS Handler for the sandbox environment.
-Those Setthings are global to the application.
+Those Settings are global to the application.

 > SettingsHelper.CustomFileHandler = "https://preview.secure-exchanges.com/Handler/ReadFileTob64.ashx";
 > SettingsHelper.CustomSEMSEndpoint = "https://previewsems.secure-exchanges.com/SEMS_api.asmx";